ssddanbrown/Open-Source-Confusion-Cases/addressed.md

 # Addressed Cases

-This page lists cases that were raised with the project authors, but soon addressed upon notification.
+This page lists cases that have previously fit into the scope but were addressed at some stage.

-This list is retained as positive examples of projects/authors that are understanding and receptive to feedback.
+- [n8n](./addressed/n8n.md) - Advertised as open source under multiple source-available licenses

-### Helicone
+### Addressed on Notification

+The below list are projects that were addressed upon, or soon after, communication with the project to highlight the potential confusion.
+These typically wouldn't meet the third scope criteria (purposefully continue confusion after being advised) but they are listed here to highlight positive responses.

+- [Easy Redmine](./addressed/easy-redmine.md) - Mis-advertised as "100% open source"
-[Helicone](https://github.com/Helicone/helicone) advertised their project as open source via multiple sources including their repo, hacker news, and their website, but the project was under the commons clause.
+- [Helicone](./addressed/helicone.md) - Advertised as open source under the commons clause
-When [this was raised](https://github.com/Helicone/helicone/discussions/165) they were understanding and quickly reverted back to an Apache 2.0 License.

-### Easy Redmine

-[Easyredmine](https://www.easyredmine.com/) advertised themselves as "100% Open source" [on their homepage](files/easy-redmine-home.png), while [their FAQ page](files/easy-redmine-faq.png) specifically advised certain assets are not provided under GPL but instead under a proprietary license.

-I [emailed them](files/easy-readmine-email.png) about this misleading statement.
-While I did not get a response, the homepage was updated in the weeks after.